-This review has cast some light on issues that may recur in future subjects and issues specific to the activities reviewed.
-Whilst electricity storage and electric vehicles share batteries in common, they are not the same activities and the issues arising are different.
-However, our review has raised several common themes across arising.
-This section examines these common themes.
+Our review has cast some light on issues that may recur in future subjects, as well as issues specific to the activities reviewed.
+Whilst electricity storage and electric vehicles share batteries in common, they are not the same activities, and with differing issues.
+However, our review has raised several common themes.

-As the energy system decarbonises, many new technologies (such as electric vehicles and electricity storage) are going to be deployed at the local level.
-These technologies can be different (physically, operationally, etc) to traditional energy technologies, even if they ultimately serve a similar purpose (for example a large battery provides (in some ways) similar services to forms of flexible electricity technologies, like flexible generation).
-Because they are new, the rules and laws of the system in which they are deployed can lead to issue creating opportunities and barriers.
+As the energy system decarbonises, many new technologies such as electric vehicles and electricity storage will be deployed at the local level.
+These technologies can be different physically, operationally, etc. - to traditional energy technologies, even if they ultimately serve a similar purpose.
+For example, in some ways a large battery provides similar services to that of some forms of flexible electricity technologies, such as flexible generation.
+Because they are new, the rules and laws of the system in which they are deployed can lead to issues, creating opportunities and barriers.
 An obvious issue here is that the evolution of the energy system - and the corresponding governance and rules - has resulted in a design that, today, works on a national level, but which makes it hard for local assets to operate successfully.

-For example, with electricity storage, a lack of official definition created a risk for owners and operators that their asset could be double charged for electricity system costs, which was a barrier to deployment.
+For example, with electricity storage, a lack of official definition created a risk for owners and operators that their asset could be double-charged for electricity system costs, which was a barrier to deployment.
 However, solving this issue alone has not resolved the business case for electricity storage.
 Electricity storage, particularly batteries, create maximum value when they provide a range of services across the energy system (local and national).

-Currently, such assets struggle to maximise their value because market rules cause barriers and some markets, like local flexibility markets are nascent.
+Currently, such assets struggle to maximise their value because market rules cause barriers and some markets, such as local flexibility markets, are immature.
 In addition, as a new asset class, planning rules are playing catch-up and knowledge of the technology, particularly amongst local planning authorities, is incomplete, potentially causing issues with new projects.
-In order to create an environment favourable for local electricity storage all these issues will need to be addressed.
+In order to create an favourable environment for local electricity storage, all these issues will need to be addressed.

-Another issue arising is knock-on impacts created by ambitious greenhouse gas targets.
+Another issue is the knock-on impacts created by ambitious greenhouse gas targets.
 EVs are a perfect example.
-Ambitious targets indicate that transport must be decarbonised and EVs are a technology that (assuming the power sector decarbonises as well) can contribute massively.
-Thus, EVs need to be incentivised.
-However, mass deployment of EVs has knock-on effects on the electricity system as if all EVs charge at the same time, it adds significantly to peak demand with commensurate requirements for new electricity generation and network infrastructure (some of which might not be low-carbon, for example rapid response open-cycle gas turbines).
-Therefore, EVs need to charge in a way that minimises this impact, hence a need for a smart approach to EV charging.
+Ambitious targets indicate that transport must be decarbonised and EVs are a technology that, assuming the power sector decarbonises as well, can contribute massively.
+As a result, EVs need to be incentivised.
+However, mass deployment of EVs has knock-on effects on the electricity system, as if all EVs charge at the same time, it adds significantly to peak demand with commensurate requirements for new electricity generation and network infrastructure - some of which might not be low-carbon, for example rapid response open-cycle gas turbines.
+EVs need to charge in a way that minimises this impact, hence the need for a smart approach to EV charging.

 This review has shown that both issues are in hand.
-EVs are being incentivised, and the Government is legislating for smart charging.
+There are incentives for EVs, and the Government is legislating for smart charging.
 The important balance is how to do both, without one creating issues for the other.
-For example, EV rollout is faster than the development of smart charging approaches or that smart charging approaches reduce the economic or desirability of EVs, meaning rollout is slower than required.
-Increasingly, successful businesses are adopting user- or consumer-centric business models and perhaps there are lessons to be learned for EV charging and other energy related businesses.
+For example, if EV rollout is faster than the development of smart charging approaches, or if smart charging approaches reduce the economic or desirability of EVs, meaning rollout is slower than required.

+Increasingly, successful businesses are adopting useror consumer-centric business models, and perhaps there are lessons to be learned for EV charging and other energy related businesses.
 Designing propositions around user needs could be a route to maximising uptake and benefits.
-This also requires policy and regulation to be aligned so that such user-centric propositions are permitted in the market and that they have access to the information and resources that they need, such as data.
+This also requires policy and regulation to be aligned so that such user-centric propositions are permitted in the market, and that they have access to the information and resources that they need, such as data.